aalekseev/paxful-test-assignment/README.md

 > Use `make help` to see all available commands

 1. `make setup` will build Docker containers and apply database migrations
-1. `make` will run start the containers
+1. `make` will start the containers
 1. Visit http://127.0.0.1:3000 to see the resulting page

 ### Without Makefile